-Wearing a mask has been a statement of protecting each other from the spread of COVID-19 over the past two years.
+Wearing a mask has been a statement of protecting each other from the spread of COVID-19 over the past three years.
 In healthcare, wearing a mask made faculty and staff feel like they were being responsible, conscientious, and considerate of patients and peers.
 For others, it felt like a requirement that infringed upon rights and self-determination.
 Whichever category you may fall into, we are inching closer towards a world without masks.

 “I followed the VUMC guidelines at work, and at home, which made it easy to decide," notes Jim Kendall, LCSW, Manager of Work/Life Connections-EAP.
 “I haven’t been sick in the past three years, and as someone up in their years, that has been positive although I missed seeing faces.
 As the world moves way from masking, I will have to determine my own comfort level.
 That anxiety can be a bit stressful.”